-☑ Fairmount Line Improvements/Stations Expansion
+☑ Fairmount Line Improvements/Stations Expansion - Phase II

-The MBTA is currently completing infrastructure improvements along this line.
 The State Implementation Plan includes Commonwealth commitment to design and build four new stations and other improvements on the Line.
 In 2006 the MBTA received \$650,000 through the Executive Office of Transportation (EOT) to design the first of those stations, a new station in the Four Corners area.
-This work will enable the Commonwealth to meet its committed Four Corners area station final design completion date of 12/31/07 as detailed in Administrative Consent Order Number ACO-BO-00-7001-Amendment # 2, signed on January 26, 2005.
+This work will enable the Commonwealth to meet its commitment to the Four Corners area station final design completion date of 12/31/07 as detailed in Administrative Consent Order Number ACO-BO-00-7001-Amendment # 2, signed on January 26, 2005.
+(See page 114 for information on Phase I of this project.)